a-windisch/cellular_automata/README.md

 |     8    |   1   |   1   |   1    |      0       |           0                    |

 This should be enough to get you started implementing your own cellular automaton and studying its properties.
-The most fascinating aspect about rule 110 is, that it is a Turing complete automaton [1](https://web.archive.org/web/20160528014857/http://www.complex-systems.com/pdf/15-1-1.pdf).
+The most fascinating aspect about rule 110 is, that it is a Turing complete automaton [[1]](https://web.archive.org/web/20160528014857/http://www.complex-systems.com/pdf/15-1-1.pdf).
 This rule is readily implemented and is fun to play with.
 I do hope that you enjoy this subject as much as I do!
-Have fun playing with cellular automata :-) (feel free to contact me using the meail address above).
+Have fun playing with cellular automata :-) (feel free to contact me using the email address above).

 ## 3. rule110.f90
 This file contains a few lines of code that implement rule 110 in Fortran.